Retrofitting Small Multilingual Models for Retrieval: Matching 7B Performance with 300M Parameters: Related work

-Text embeddings are fundamental to many downstream NLP tasks, such as semantic similarity and information retrieval.
-Their importance has only increased with the advent of RAG systems, where embedding quality directly affects overall performance.
-Recently, several studies have leveraged large language models (LLMs) as embedding models~\citep{wang2023improving, SFRAIResearch2024, snowflake, geminiembedding}, initializing from pre-trained architectures like XLM-R~\citep{xlmr}, and Mistral-7B~\citep{jiang2023mistral7b}.
-These works demonstrate clear benefits of LLM-based initialization.
-Although smaller models—such as multilingual-e5-large-instruct have emerged as the best publicly available options on benchmarks like MMTEB~\citep{enevoldsen2025mmteb}, their retrieval performance still trails significantly behind that of larger 7B+ models.
-This gap limits the adoption of compact models in retrieval-centric applications, including RAG systems.
-In this work, we address this limitation by developing a highly effective small multilingual embedding model that rivals or exceeds the performance of current 7B models.
+\paragraph{Multilingual Embedding Models.} Recent work has explored using large language models (LLMs) like XLM-R~\citep{xlmr} and Mistral-7B~\citep{jiang2023mistral7b} as embedding models, demonstrating clear advantages of LLM-based initialization~\citep{wang2023improving, SFRAIResearch2024, snowflake, geminiembedding}.
+While smaller models, such as multilingual-e5-large-instruct, perform well on benchmarks like MMTEB~\citep{enevoldsen2025mmteb}, their retrieval performance still lags behind larger 7B+ models.
+This gap limits the adoption of compact models in retrieval-based applications.
+In this work, we address this limitation by leveraging efficient data.

-\paragraph{Synthetic Data Generation.} Recent work~\citep{bge_embedding, geminiembedding} has explored using large language models (LLMs) to generate synthetic data from documents or passages, aiming to enhance the capabilities of multilingual embedding models.
-In some cases, additional filtering techniques~\citep{thakur-etal-2024-leveraging, geminiembedding} are employed to improve the quality of the generated data.
-In our work, we utilize clean Wikipedia documents from mC4~\citep{mt5} as source material and employ a strong generation model (GPT-4o-mini) to create synthetic query-document pairs.
-Our analysis confirms that the sampled synthetic data is of high quality and contributes meaningfully to model performance.
+\paragraph{Synthetic Data Generation.} Recent work~\citep{bge_embedding, geminiembedding} has explored using LLMs to generate synthetic data for improving multilingual embeddings, with additional filtering techniques~\citep{thakur-etal-2024-leveraging, geminiembedding} to enhance data quality.
+In our work, we use clean Wikipedia documents from mC4~\citep{mt5} and GPT-4o-mini to generate synthetic query-document pairs.
+Our analysis shows that the generated data is high quality and significantly boosts model performance.

+\paragraph{Small Embedding Models.} Earlier small embedding models~\citep{bert, bge_embedding, wang2024multilingual} often struggle with retrieval and short-context limitations.
+Despite recent advancements from concurrent models like EmbeddingGemma~\citep{vera2025embeddinggemma} and Qwen3-Embedding~\citep{qwen3embedding}~\footnote{Data details for the two models are unclear.}, the impact of data resource and composition remains under-explored.
+In this work, we conduct a rigorous analysis of data effects—including hard negatives and the diversity of tasks and languages—to optimize retrieval performance in public models.